How to Talk about Goals in English

 If you set a goal, you decide what you want to achieve over the next period of time.
 Goals can be short-term or long-term; they may have to do with your private life or your career.

-- Teachers in our school will help you with goal settings, as well as review your progress regularly.
+• Teachers in our school will assist you with setting your goals and reviewing your progress regularly.

 Achieve a goal